deltachat/provider-db/README.md

 [markdown that descripes the preperation steps, this gets displayed on the website]
 ~~~

+Note: if the state is `PREPARATION` or `BROKEN`, you need to write something about that into the `before_login_hint` field.

 ### Status options:

 State | Meaning
 ---|---
 OK | works right out of the box, no additional steps needed (exception to this are custom domain email addresses where you might need to specify the smtp and imap server manualy)
-PREP | preparation step/s is/are needed - (a few steps are required then it works - for example enabling imap/smtp on provider page)
+PREPARATION | preparation step/s is/are needed - (a few steps are required then it works - for example enabling imap/smtp on provider page)
 BROKEN | not working - Does not work. (too unstable to use falls also in this category)

 ## Edit an Entry